MichK1/SwiftExecutionTimer/README.md

 # SwiftExecutionTimer

-The SwiftExecutionTimer package allows you to measure the execution times of specific code segments.
+A lightweight Swift library that allows you to measure code execution time using labeled intervals.

 ## Installation